pandeyajit282/Credit_Risk_Assessment/README.md

 # Credit_Risk_Assessment

-Create an accurate loan approval prediction system by analyzing applicant data, fostering responsible lending decisions and minimizing financial risks
+The Loan Approval Prediction System is a data science project aimed at creating an accurate model for predicting loan approval outcomes.
+By analyzing applicant data, the system enables responsible lending decisions, minimizes financial risks for lending institutions, and enhances the overall loan approval process.